 Manner and Scope of the Material’s Use

-- Polyethylene (PE) is the most widely produced and used plastic, accounting for over 30 percent of the total world production of plastics.
+- Polyethylene (PE) is the most widely produced and used plastic, accounting for over 30 % of the total world production of plastics.
 PE is a thermoplastic and belongs to the group of standard-art materials.
 A distinction is made of high density polyethylene (HDPE) and low density polyethylene (called LDPE).
 HDPE is harder and stiffer than LDPE, can withstand higher temperatures, is less permeable by gases and more resistant to chemicals.
 LDPE is tougher, more stretchable and more flexible than HDPE.
-Over 50 percent of all plastic packaging is made of PE, the predominant share (2012: 32 percent of all plastic packaging) of LDPE and LLDPE.
+Over 52 % of all plastic packaging is made of PE, the predominant share (2015: 31 % of all plastic packaging) of LDPE and LLDPE.

 Material Use During Manufacturing

 - The source product of PE -ethylene – is derived from crude oil or natural gas.
 Like other chemical raw materials, however, ethylene may also be produced from non-fossil, plant-based carbon sources.
 In Brazil, a sugarcane-based PE (GreenPE) is distributed, which is no different from conventional PE in terms of its chemical makeup and its processing properties.

 - The nationwide dual system in Germany collects PE from households which are then used for packaging for retail sale.